A discrete model for the apparent viscosity of polydisperse suspensions including maximum packing fraction: Generalization of the viscosity correlation for monodisperse suspensions

 \section{Generalization of the viscosity correlation for monodisperse suspensions}

 As shown in the previous section, there are two main types of viscosity correlations, namely polynomial and closed correlations.
-Polynomial correlations are well suited for describing the low-concentration range but do not show divergence for~$\phi\to\phi_c$.
-Closed correlations diverge for~$\phi\to\phi_c$ and therefore seem to be suited for the whole concentration range, but cannot show proper asymptotic behavior for~$\phi\to0$ because the second order \Taylor-coefficient~$\etaint{2}$ is determined a priori through the viscosity relation.
-So in the following section we combine the low-concentration behavior of polynomial correlations with the high-concentration behavior of a special closed viscosity correlation based on the well-known \Krieger equation.
+Polynomial correlations are well suited for describing the low-concentration range but do not show divergence for~$\phi\to\varphi_T$.
+Closed correlations diverge for~$\phi\to\varphi_T$, but cannot show proper asymptotic behavior for~$\phi\to0$ because the second-order \Taylor series expansion is determined a priori through the viscosity relation.
+In order to combine the low-concentration behavior of polynomial correlations with the high-concentration behavior of closed viscosity correlations, similar to the approach of~\cite{2005_Krishnamurthy}, we derive a heuristic correlation that allows for choosing all of the relevant parameters~$\etaint{1}$,~$\etaint{2}$ and~$\varphi_T$.
+This can be achieved by considering the two kinds of viscosity correlations as asymptotic limits for small and large~$\phi$, respectively, and matching them.
+The closed correlation representing the asymptotic large-$\phi$ behavior can be chosen to accurately fit to the experimental data at hand.
+Here, we choose the \Quemada \gleich{eq:Quemada} (see \abschnitt{sec:Vergleich}), but we also provide the modified form of the important \Krieger \gleich{eq:krieger1}.
+The method of additive composition (cf. \cite{1975_van_Dyke}) consists of finding the small-$\phi$ behavior of \gleich{eq:Quemada} by \Taylor series expansion up to second order, of subtracting the resulting expansion from the \Quemada expression and of adding the desired second-order expansion~$\eta_r\sim1+\etaint{1}\phi+\etaint{2}\phi^2$ to the result.
+We end up with the modified \Quemada equation